yedhukrishnaG/testEnv/README.md

 # testEnv
-This is used for Testing back up for shop.implify.de
+This is used for the Testing for shop.implify.de